Professor Gary Jones

 Chief Executive, eWater

-Professor Gary Jones is the Chief Executive of eWater.
-Professor Jones is also Chairman of the International Riverfoundation (IRF), a charitable organisation dedicated to the restoration and protection of the world’s rivers.
-The IRF awards annually the Thiess International Riverprize, the most valuable water award in the world.
+Gary Jones is the Chief Executive of eWater and an Adjunct Professor with the University of Canberra, Institute of Applied Ecology.
+From 2011-2013, he was also Chairman of the International Riverfoundation, a charitable organisation dedicated to the restoration and protection of the world’s rivers.

 Professor Jones has extensive experience in real-world environment and water management.
 During 2003-4, he chaired the Living Murray Scientific Reference Panel for the Murray-Darling Basin Commission, which supported the provision of 500 gigalitres of environmental water to the River Murray system, the largest single environmental water decision in Australia’s history.
 He remains a trusted advisor to Commonwealth and State governments across Australia on matters related to water science and the environment.